What Glutamine Can Do

-If you’re like a lot of supplement users you first heard about glutamine more than a decade ago.
+If you’re like a lot of supplement users you first heard about Glutamine™ more than a decade ago.
 Touted as everything from a performance-enhancing, muscle-growing superstar to a growth hormone precursor and beyond!
 It’s likely you used it for a while, then let it fall to the back of the supplement cabinet where you soon forgot about it.

 If you are guilty of letting this unsung hero disappear from your nutrition toolbox, it may be time to bring it back!
 No, we’re not going to tell you that growth hormone levels will soar, or that your strength will double.
-We want to bring you the truth in what Glutamine can do.
+We want to bring you the truth about what Glutamine™ can do.

-To bring you up to speed, glutamine is a nonessential amino acid, meaning it can be manufactured from other sources in the body and does not have to be ingested to be present.
+To bring you up to speed, Glutamine™ is a nonessential amino acid, meaning it can be manufactured from other sources in the body and does not have to be ingested to be present.
 It is one of the most abundant amino acids in the body and is stored primarily in your skeletal muscles.
 Its main purpose is to help remove excess amounts of toxic ammonia.
-It also serves several critical functions in your body, providing necessary support for your immune system, digestive system and nervous system.
-Glutamine also helps regulate cellular growth and function.
+It also serves several critical functions in your body, providing necessary support for your immune system, digestive system, and nervous system.
+Glutamine also helps regulate cell growth and function.

-Under stressful conditions such as illness, injury or fatigue, glutamine levels drop leaving our gut health and with it our immune levels compromised.
+Under stressful conditions such as illness, injury or fatigue, Glutamine™ levels drop leaving our gut health and with it, our immune levels compromised.
 When glutamine levels drop along with it does your ability to remove ammonia and other waste products produced by the metabolism of proteins in your muscle tissue.

-As a side note for those who are dieting or just plain love sweets and don’t want to look like a food tester for Nabisco… Glutamine can also be used to satisfy sugar cravings.
+As a side note for those who are dieting or just plain love sweets and don’t want to look like a food tester for Nabisco… Glutamine™ can also be used to satisfy sugar cravings.
 While most of this evidence is anecdotal, it’s believed that glutamine’s ability to be rapidly absorbed as glycogen and taken up in the brain stifles carb cravings.

-On workout days add 10-15 grams of Glutamine to your post workout shake.
+On workout, days add 10-15 grams of Glutamine™ to your post-workout shake.